shahkarKhan24/Pytorch-Basics/README.md

 # Pytorch-Basics
-Simple and most used algorithm during building your own Deep Learning Models
+Simple and most used algorithm during building your own Deep Learning Models.